Ulster make seven changes for must-win Sale game

 |Coverage: Live commentary on BBC Sounds, BBC Radio Ulster and the BBC Sport website

-Flanker Harry Sheridan's first start is among seven Ulster changes from the last-gasp defeat by La Rochelle for Saturday's must-win Heineken European Champions Cup home game against Sale.
+Flanker Harry Sheridan's first start is among seven Ulster changes for Saturday's must-win European Champions Cup home game against Sale.

-Sheridan, who made his debut off the bench last weekend, replaces concussed Iain Henderson in the back row.
+Sheridan, who made his debut off the bench in the last-gasp defeat to La Rochelle last week, replaces concussed Iain Henderson in the back row.

 James Hume, Stuart McCloskey, Billy Burns, Andy Warwick, Tom Stewart and Sam Carter also come in for Ulster.